Skip to main content

 Clinical practice guide and tools

-Various novel agents have become available in B.C. for the treatment of COVID-19 in mild-moderately ill patients.
+Various novel agents have become available in B.C. for the treatment of COVID-19 in mild to moderately ill patients.
 These therapies include a direct-acting oral combination antiviral nirmatrelvir/ritonavir (Paxlovid) and an IV direct acting antiviral remdesivir (Veklury).

 A monoclonal antibody, sotrovimab (Xevudy) is no longer routinely used due to potential loss of activity against current variants of concern.
 Tixagevimab/cilgavimab (Evusheld) is no longer used due to complete loss of activity.